HChai01/ISGPRE/README.md

 Our codes require support from [Java Platform and Standard Edition Development Kit (JDK)](https://www.oracle.com/java/technologies/downloads/#jdk17-mac).

 This program accepts inputs of three types of gene identifers including HGNC ID, NCBI gene ID and Ensembl gene ID.
-It outputs prediction scores (from 0 to 1) estimating putative interferon stimulated human genes (ISGs).
+It outputs prediction scores estimating putative interferon stimulated human genes (ISGs).
 There are six steps to use the ISGPRE:

 1) install a JDK environment on your Mac;
 2) download and unzip 'ISGPRE_compiled.zip';